sitjart/ds-handbook-test/pages/maturity-model/support/mm-support-communication.md

 contributors: [Helena Schnitzer, Jeanne Wilbrandt, Mijke Jetten, Hana Marcetic, Heleri Inno, Diana Pilvar]
 page_id: mm-support-communication
 ---
-## What this indicator measures
-This indicator assesses the quality, direction, and responsiveness of RDM-related communication in an organisation or Node.
-It looks at whether researchers can ask questions, provide feedback, and receive timely, helpful answers.
-Maturity reflects a shift from top-down, static information to dynamic, two-way dialogue supported by trusted, visible RDM professionals.
+This indicator assesses how well RDM communication works across an organisation.
+It focuses on whether researchers can ask questions, provide feedback, and receive timely, useful answers.
+The level of maturity reflects a shift from one-way announcements to open, two-way exchange supported by visible and trusted RDM staff.

-## Maturity levels

-### Level 1 – One-way and slow
+## Level 1 – One-way and slow
-* Top-down only – Policies or updates are shared without feedback mechanisms.
+* **Top-down communication:** Information is shared without space for feedback.
-* No designated contact – Researchers don’t know where to direct questions.
+* **No designated contact:** Researchers do not know where to direct their questions.
+* **Little or no follow-up:** Feedback is rare or unanswered.
-* Invisible support – RDM staff are unknown or disconnected.
+* **Invisible support:** RDM staff are unknown or disconnected from research activities.

-* Impact: RDM communication is unidirectional and untrusted.
-Researchers are uninformed or disengaged.
+**Impact:** Communication is passive and untrusted.
+Researchers work in isolation and remain unaware of available support.

-### Level 2 – Some feedback and interaction
+## Level 2 – Some feedback and interaction
-* Bidirectional potential – Staff can ask questions, but only some are addressed.
-* Uneven responses – Timeliness and quality vary greatly.
-* Partial visibility – A few contacts are known, but awareness is limited.
+* **Partial feedback loop:** Questions or comments are possible but not always addressed.
+* **Inconsistent response:** Quality and speed of replies vary.
+* **Informal structure:** Communication depends on personal contacts or individual effort.
+* **Limited visibility:** Existing channels are not well-known or regularly used.

-* Impact: Communication is possible but unpredictable.
-It depends on individuals, not structures.
+**Impact:** Communication is possible but inconsistent.
+Responses depend on individuals rather than an organised system.

-### Level 3 – Responsive and two-way
+## Level 3 – Responsive and two-way
-* Dedicated channels – Helpdesks, email addresses, or live sessions are in place.
-* Timely follow-up – Input from users is consistently addressed.
-* Visible support – Data stewards are clearly named and present in relevant forums.
-* Impact: Dialogue is normalised and trusted.
-Communication improves both services and research culture.
+* **Dedicated communication channels:** Helpdesks, shared inboxes, or office hours are available and easy to access.
+* **Consistent follow-up:** Questions are logged, answered, and revisited when needed.
+* **Visible and active RDM staff:** Data stewards take part in meetings, training, and onboarding.
+* **Feedback integration:** User input results in updates in guidance, templates, or services.

+**Impact:** Communication is open and trusted.
+RDM becomes part of daily research practice, and feedback helps shape continuous improvement.